ChaikovskiyV/webcrawler/readme.md

 Rest api Web crawler

-This rest api is created using Java, Spring Framework(Boot, Data, Test), PostgreSQL, REST api, JUnit and Mockito
+This rest api is created using Java, Spring Framework(Boot, Data, Test), Jsoup, PostgreSQL, REST api, JUnit and Mockito

 The web crawler uses input data such as URL and terms set, discovers a web resource with this URL and collects data on how many times these terms occur in the web resource.
 Also, the web crawler find other URLs in the web resource and gains the same data.